wjuncc/demo/_posts/2017-10-24-react-router-Demo4.markdown

 screen.
 Without React Router, we could wrap that `ul` into a component, say `Nav`, and render a `Nav` on every one of our screens.

+This means an non-routes way.

 This approach isn't as clean as the application grows.
 React Router provides another way to share UI like this with nested routes, a trick it learned from [Ember](http://emberjs.com) (/me tips hat).

+Ember is another FE framework.

 ## Nested UI and Nested URLs